Leigh Eichel of Alpha Vee tells us how they provide, research, commentary, data, and analytics and act as a provider of portfolio management software.

 Who are your competitors?
 And how do you plan to stay in the game?

 Leigh Eichel: Software competitors are Bloomberg and FactSet.
-Its internal teams are mostly stuck in old ways, methods, and legacy systems to developing their research.
+Its internal teams are mostly stuck in old ways, methods, and legacy systems to develop their research.

 Your final thoughts?